-Alpha Company participated in a Battalion level Field Training Exercise from April 10-14, 2024, at Camp Grayling, Ml.
+Alpha Company participated in a Battalion level Field Training Exercise from April 10-14, 2024, at Camp Grayling, MI.
 They operated for over 24 straight hours under constant cold and wet conditions.
 They successfully navigated to the objective and set the conditions for follow on units.
 They established a hasty defense and prevented a successful enemy counterattack.
 Alpha Company's JRTC rotation allowed them to act as the decisive operation during the attack on the Battalion's main objective.
 Through their violence of action, they were able to secure the objective and prepare for counterattack.
 Alpha Company also began training for their 2025 mobilization.

-Bravo Company participated in a Battalion level Field Training Exercise on April 10-14, 2024, at Camp Grayling, Ml.
+Bravo Company participated in a Battalion level Field Training Exercise on April 10-14, 2024, at Camp Grayling, MI.
 They operated for over 24 straight hours under constant cold and wet conditions, setting in a defense against a force over three times their size in an urban environment.
 Their use of obstacles and fires created a complex problem set for the opposing units.
-This directly led to the Battalion's future success at the Joint Readiness Training Center.
+This directly led to the Battalions future success at the loint Readiness Training Center Brayo Company's IRTC. - units.
+This directly led to the Battalions future success at the Joint Readiness Training Center.
 Bravo Company's JRTC allowed them to provide crucial support by fire to allow the decisive operations to clear the objectives.
 Their coordination allowed the Battalion to gain the initiative quickly.
-They participated in Squad Live Fires building confidence in equipment and Soldiers.
-Charlie Company also completed a JRTC rotation with the Battalion to support pre-mobilization training.
-Charlie Company cross-leveled Soldiers to the mobilizing units to ensure that they had the manning to complete their mission overseas in 2025.

-Delta Company completed Crew Gunnery at Camp Grayling, MI, from April 23-28, 2024, where they qualified 12 crews in preparation for the JRTC rotation where they provided the heavy weapons support that was crucial during the counterattack, defense, and movement throughout the area of operations.
+They participated in Squad Live Fires building confidence in equipment and Soldiers. - Charlie Company also completed a JRTC rotation with the Battalion to support pre-mobilization training.
+Charlie Company cross-leveled Soldiers to the mobilizing units to ensure that they had the manning to complete their mission overseas in - Delta Company completed Crew Gunnery at Camp Grayling, MI, from April 23-28, 2024, where they qualified 12 crews in preparation for the JRTC rotation where they provided the heavy weapons support that was crucial during the counterattack, defense, and movement throughout the area of operations.
 They provided security of key checkpoints and convoys to ensure that friendly troops arrived at their destination safely.
 India Company, 132nd Brigade Support Battalion, completed rotation at the JRTC where they provided all logistical, maintenance and recovery needs.
 At no point during the rotation did any unit go without water or any other critical piece of supply.
 Their efforts allowed the Battalion to stay focused on the fight.